Two types of bradycardia:

 Some of the causes of primary bradycardia are myocarditis, surgical injury, cardiomyopathy, and congenital abnormalities of the heart or the heart’s conduction system.

-Secondary bradycardia is caused by non-cardiac problems.
+Non-cardiac problems cause secondary bradycardia.
 These problems result in abnormal functioning of the heart.
 Secondary bradycardia is typically the type of bradycardia seen in infants and children.

 Non-cardiac problems that are the main cause of secondary bradycardia include hypoxia, acidosis, hypotension, hypothermia, and medication/drug side effects.